 Nevada Motor Vehicle Power of Attorney (VP136)

 A Nevada motor vehicle power of attorney (Form VP136) is a legal document that gives a representative the authority to sign paperwork and complete tasks for a vehicle owner or business.
 The person completing the tasks, known as the attorney-in-fact, must follow the instructions provided by the owner.
-The Nevada Department of Motor Vehicles (NV DMV) requires the owner to file the form with the state.
-Once the NV DMV files the document, the attorney-in-fact can carry out duties, such as applying for the vehicle’s title and registration.
-Additionally, they can transfer the title or request a duplicate.
-The document allows the attorney-in-fact to carry out tasks that the owner would do if they were present.
+The Nevada Department of Motor Vehicles (DMV) requires the owner to file the form with the state.
+Once filed, the attorney-in-fact can apply for the vehicle’s title and registration, transfer ownership, or carry out other specified duties.

 How to Write